Best Route Assistant

 Who can use this feature?

-This feature is available to users of the carriers’ product line (TFC – Trans For Carriers) and the forwarders’ product line (TFF – Trans For Forwarders), under the terms defined for each line.
+The feature is available to users of the carriers product line (TFC – Trans For Carriers) and the forwarding product line (TFF – Trans For Forwarders), under the terms defined for each line.
 Check the details on the Best Route Assistant page.

 In this article you’ll learn how to: